-In our opinion, their 100% varietal Cabernet Sauvignon – has excellent aging potential.
-You can find their wines in local wine shops and they are distributed in select markets in NY, Chicago and California.
+Those interested in trying their wines can do so in local wine shops within the Napa Valley including often select vintages at Backroom Wines in the city of Napa.
+The wines are also distributed in select markets in New York, Chicago and parts of California.
 Their total typical annual production used to run between 1000 and 1500 cases but today they have downsized production to only around several hundred cases annually.

-The family used to produce olive oil from the olive trees growing on their former estate.
+The family also used to produce olive oil from the olive trees growing on their former estate.

 For more information and or to purchase wine, visit their website: www.wolffamilyvineyards.com

 Note: this review has been identified as needing a *major* update.